antcont/GeLeCo/README.md

 #### 3.5.
 POS tagging and lemmatization
 The corpus was tagged with Part-of-Speech tags and lemmas using the TreeTagger.
 The output did not undergo any systematic revision or correction stage; therefore, the corpus may contain minor sentence splitting or metadata errors.

+### 4. How to build the corpus
+To build each subcorpus, run the respective script in the `URLscraper` folder to collect the URLs, then scrape the texts and metadata using the respective script in the `TextMetadataScraper` folder.
+To process the raw subcorpora and build the final corpus in .vert format, run the scripts in the `corpus_processing` folder in the following order:
+- `XMLcorpus_merger_tagger.py`
+- `corpus-cleaning_sentence-splitting.py`
+- `deduplicate.py`
+- `xml2tagged.py`
+- `tagged2vert.py`